matchilling/com.matchilling.www/src/pages/article/2017-12-24-storing-security-sensitive-data-using-aws-kms-and-openssl/index.md

 date  : 2017-12-24T17:50:44.008Z
 hn_id : 16052646
 path  : /storing-security-sensitive-data-using-aws-kms-and-openssl/
-tags  : aws, aws kms, encryption, key management, openssl, security title : Painlessly storing security sensitive data using AWS KMS and OpenSSL
+tags  : AWS, AWS KMS, How-to, Key Management, OpenSSL title : Painlessly storing security sensitive data using AWS KMS and OpenSSL
 ---

-> *TL;DR:* In this post, I am going to introduce a method using AWS KMS, envelope encryption and OpenSSL as an alternative for securing private data in your public GitHub/ Bitbucket repositories.
+In this post, I am going to introduce a method using AWS KMS, envelope encryption and OpenSSL as an alternative for securing private data in your public GitHub/ Bitbucket repositories.
 You will learn how to use AWS KMS and how to implement your own encryption mechanism.
 Finally, I have created a repository with an example implementation written in shell ~ check out the [aws-kms-boilerplate repository on GitHub](https://github.com/matchilling/aws-kms-boilerplate) and have a look at the `encrypt` and `decrypt` shell scripts in the `bin/` directory.

 ![Painlessly storing security sensitive data using AWS KMS](./what-the-fuck.jpeg 'Photo by Matthew Brodeur')